MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Get-SecretInfo.md

 ## DESCRIPTION

-This cmdlet finds and returns secret metadata for secrets with names that match the provided value.
+This cmdlet finds and returns information about secrets in registered vaults.
+By default, it returns information for every secret in all registered vaults.
-The **Name** parameter argument can include wildcards for the search.
-If no **Name** parameter argument is provided then metadata for all secrets is returned.
-The search is performed over all registered vaults, unless a specific vault name is specified.
-Secret metadata consists of the secret name, secret type, and vault name.

 ## EXAMPLES